 For these reasons and because most experienced interventional radiologists can reach a target of at least 5 mm diameter and less than 15 depth, the commonly asked question "Can the lesion be biopsied?" is generally not an appropriate question.
 The following three questions are more appropriate to decision making for patient care:

 A percutaneous lung lesion biopsy is usually performed by a radiologist, but complete care of the patient also involves nurses and radiologic technologists and may involve surgeons, pulmonologists, and other medical specialists assisting the surgeon in preparation and education of the patient.
+During the procedure, the specialty-trained radiology nurse assists the radiologist and monitors the patient report any destabilization of vital signs.

 Percutaneous lung lesion biopsies have a high likelihood of diagnostic success and in most cases are without complication.
 However, a sizeable number of patients will experience one or more complications and/or failure of the procedure.
 Hence, patients should be educated in advance about such possibilities and ways they can help reduce the possibilities, and patients must be closely monitored during and after the procedure.